Upbeat music plays.

 Visual: A secession of clips showing the workshop as music plays.

 Visual: Full shot of Leanne and Kevin standing before an orc statue (Lord of the Rings).
-With cutting to tighter clips of the detail on the statue as they talk.
+Cut to tighter clips of the detail on the statue as they talk.

 Audio: Leanne — Wow, this thing’s really cool.